micha1805/brownieSimpleStorage/README.md

-# Simple Storage wit brownie
+# Simple Storage with brownie

 Same project as before but me use [brownie](https://github.com/eth-brownie/brownie) framework.